About St George Art Society

-The St George Art Society maintains the ideals of its founders – for the encouragement of art.
-We are a non-profit organisation managed by volunteers who actively organise regular workshops, demonstrations, art classes for school children and art shows for members to exhibit and sell their artwork.
+- The St George Art Society maintains the ideals of its founders – for the encouragement of art.
+We are a non-profit organisation managed by volunteers who actively organise regular workshops, demonstrations, critiques and art shows for members to exhibit and sell their artwork.

 In April, 2018, the Hon.
 Julie Bishop MP, Minister for Foreign Affairs, presented Jean Harrow, President of SGAS with a Banks Volunteer Award for her services to St George Art Society.

 Thank you to the SGAS committee for nominating me for this award.
 I feel very honoured and thankful that we have such a formidable team at St George.